Das42/technical_assessment_github/jokes.md

 A slice of apple pie is $2.50 in Jamaica and $3.00 in the Bahamas.
 These are the pie rates of the Caribbean.

 # Mik
-What do you call a person who runs behind a car?
+What do you call a group of 5 guys named Curtis that are all wearing matching suits?
 .
 .
 .
-Exhausted.
+A Curtis-y flush
+(joke from reddit)